-COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows environment.
+COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows 32 bit environment.

 With COMM Extender it's now easy to run old and new DOS serial communication software in modern Windows environment.
 With ease you connect to standard onboard serial ports like COM1 and COM2, serial ports on a multiport card (PCI-Bus, PCIe-Bus etc.), serial ports on USB adapter or Ethernet Port Server (COMM Server).

-After installation, COMM Extender creates a default configuration with the computers serial ports found and any 16-Bit serial communication software can be executed immediately.
-This default configuration can be easily changed.
+After installation, COMM Extender creates a default configuration file (.INI) with the computers serial ports found and any 16-Bit serial communication software can be executed and use available serial ports immediately.

 Using Windows COM2 with a 16 bit DOS program that uses direct hardware access to port address 2F8 and interrupt 3 (IRQ3).